LivaNova received the US FDA 510(k) clearance for its Essenz™ Heart-Lung Machine, in March 2023. Credit: Business Wire.

 The Essenz™ Perfusion System uses a patient-tailored approach to improve clinical efficiency and quality of patient care during cardiopulmonary bypass procedures.
 Credit: Business Wire.

-The Essenz Heart-Lung Machine (HLM) has been developed by LivaNova, a UK-based medical device company, to support open-heart surgery procedures in both adult and paediatric patients.
+The Essenz™ Perfusion System was developed by UK-based medical device company LivaNova to support open-heart surgery procedures in both adult and paediatric patients.

-In February 2023, LivaNova initiated a limited commercial release of the system in select centres across Europe after experiencing its clinical benefits in two major locations, Catharina Hospital in Eindhoven, Netherlands; and San Donato Hospital in Milan, Italy.
+In February 2023, LivaNova initiated a limited commercial release of the perfusion system in select centres across Europe after experiencing its clinical benefits in two major locations, Catharina Hospital in Eindhoven, Netherlands; and San Donato Hospital in Milan, Italy.

-Essenz HLM has also received approval from Health Canada and the Japanese Pharmaceuticals and Medical Devices Agency.
+The HLM received 510(k) clearance from the US Food and Drug Administration (FDA) in March 2023.
+It has also received approval from Health Canada and the Japanese Pharmaceuticals and Medical Devices Agency.

 LivaNova’s Essenz HLM design and features

-Built on LivaNova’s proven S5 HLM, the Essenz system improves both clinical workflows and patient care quality during cardiopulmonary bypass procedures.
+Built on LivaNova’s proven S5™ HLM, the Essenz system improves both clinical workflows and patient care quality during cardiopulmonary bypass procedures.

-The system consists of several components, including a blood pump, an oxygenator, a heat exchanger and a reservoir.
+The system consists of several components, including a blood pump, an oxygenator, a heat exchanger, and a reservoir.

 The mast-mounted design and advanced cable management provide an ergonomic design to the Essenz Perfusion System, minimising distractions and enabling easy cleaning.